How are we doing funding our own retirements? Do we have enough? Have we considered the right level of risk at the right time?

-Each year, the percentage of Australians able to retire fully or partially funded grows each year.
-This is largely due to the success of superannuation policy (forced savings) as well as a result of asset values being relatively high in recent years.
+Each year, the percentage of Australians able to retire fully or partially funded grows.
+This is largely due to the success of our superannuation policy (forced savings) as well as the result of asset values being relatively high in recent years.

 Superannuation is one way to fund retirement, however, what are the different kinds of ways to fund your retirement and how do you know which will provide the most favourable returns for you?

 How do risk and caution play out in this decision-making?
 One of the rules of caution is not to be too cautious.

 The Association of Superannuation Funds of Australia (ASFA) releases a Retirement Standard each quarter, that identifies how much Australian singles and couples need to live a comfortable vs modest retirement lifestyle.

 The latest standard revealed the average Australian single needs $875,740 for 20 years of comfortable retirement from aged 65 to 85, and couples need $1,235,720.
 This is $43,787 and $61,786 per year respectively.
 For a modest retirement, this drops to $27,913 and $40,194 per year respectively.
 We know that many Australians don’t have enough to meet this standard themselves, and will choose to supplement their income with investment income or the pension.

 Moving into retirement is a critical time when financial advice can really help and we have helped hundreds of clients approaching retirement with their unique needs.
 Our Advisers can help you map out the kind of retirement lifestyle you are wanting to have, and look at how you are going to fund your retirement.
 Contact an Adviser today.